 What is a Contact Center?

 A contact center is a term describing the central organization and processing of business communications.
-In other words, calls arrive at the same place where they can be answered, directed by a convenient menu of options via Interactive Voice Response (IVR) prompts, or transferred to the right agent or extension.
+In other words, calls arrive at the same place, usually a call center, where they can be answered, directed by a convenient menu of options via Interactive Voice Response (IVR) prompts, or transferred to the right agent or extension.